kanchanraiii/FlightBookingSystemMicroservice/README.md

 - Eureka Server for service discovery
 - Config Server for centralized configuration management
 - Apache Kafka as a message broker for email notifications
+- Proper Validations, Exception Handling has been implemented in each service

 ---